Reibies/WEB_Userscripts/README.md

-# Userscripots for the WEB
+# Userscripts for the WEB
 These should be used with something like tampermonkey